PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Time passed and Tom almost drifted off to sleep when The Tailor returned.
 Carrying three bowls, balanced with grace, and the rich smell of gravy.
 He handed one bowl to Kim, who sat up quickly surprised.
 A chunk of bread and a wooden spoon added to the surprise, Kim was unsure what this all meant, or what had just happened.

 The Tailor planted the same on Tom, then sat in Tom's adjacent section.
 He happily spooned the broth.
-Looking to both Kim and Tom, they were surprised, still holding bread and spoons as when first handed to them.
-The Tailor finished a mouthful, then pointing with his spoon: “It's better than it looks, I promise.”
+Looking to both Kim and Tom, they seemed alarmed, still holding everything as when first handed to them.
+The Tailor pointed his spoon to his broth: “It's better than it looks, I promise.”

 Tom and Kim took their cue and started eating.
 It was simply the finest broth Tom had ever tasted, and the freshest bread.